OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 > This declares a type alias, allowing name to be used as a synonym for the specified type.
 > If `<` *ident1*, *ident2*, ... `>` is included, the type will be generic with *ident1*, *ident2*, etc as type variables.
-> In generic types the type variables will be available in the definition of *type*, and will be replaced by concrete types in specializations.
+> In generic types the type variables will be available in the definition of *type*, in any place a nominal type would be valid, and will be replaced by concrete types in specializations.

 `var` *name* `:` *type* `;`